upobir/upobir.github.io/content/posts/tmux-terminal-multiplexer.md

 TODO image here

 Tmux sessions can have multiple **windows** which are like tabs.
 Right now you are in the window with `0` index, named `bash`.
 To create another window, first press `ctrl+b`, then press `c`.
 You will see that you are in a fresh terminal again, not showing the echo command you just did.
 You will also see that the status bar has changed a bit, it has `[0] 0:bash- 1:bash*` written now.
 This means you have two windows in this session, and you're on the one with index 1, which has `*` beside it, the one with `-` beside it is the previous window you were on.
 These `bash` names are not helpful.
-We will use another shortcut to rename the window, press `ctrl+b`, then press `,`, to get the prompt to rename window (in status bar).
-By the way, note that these shortcut always require pressing `ctrl+b` first (from hereafter, written as `C-b`), this is the default **prefix** key, needed for all tmux shortcuts.
+We will use another shortcut to rename the window, press `ctrl+b` (hereafter referred as `C-b`), then press `,`, to get the prompt to rename window (in status bar).
+By the way, note that these shortcut always require pressing `C-b` first, this is the default **prefix** key, needed for all tmux shortcuts.
 Anyway, rename the window to be something like `win1`.
 To go back to first window, press the prefix (`C-b`), then press `0`.
 We're back at the old window with the echo command, rename this window to `win0` (prefix, then `,`).

 TODO image here

 Let's also rename the session, the `0` name is boring.
 Press the prefix, then `$`.
 You will get the session renaming prompt, enter the name `first`.
-Let's now *detach*, from our session, by pressing prefix, then `d`.
+You could also have run `tmux new -s first` in the very beginning to start a session named `first`.
+Anyways, let's now *detach*, from our session, by pressing prefix, then `d`.
 We are back to our normal terminal.
 What we just did is terminate the client, but the session is still functional, maintained by the server.
 If you run `tmux ls`, you will see output of `first: 2 windows` and the time it was created.
 So the session is still there, let's try `tmux` again.
 Oh no, this is not our old session we see `[1] 0:bash*` in status bar, so it's a new sesssion (named `1`) with a new window.
 Windows always belong to one session, this window is different from the two windows of our old session.
 In fact you can run `tmux ls` while in this session, to see the list of two sessions: `first` and `1`.
 Multiple sessions are useful, but we have no use for this now, let's kill this session, killing has no shortcut by default, so we will have to use the *command prompt*.
 Press the prefix then press `:`, you will see a prompt in the status bar, write `kill-session` and press enter.
 And we are back to terminal.
 You can run `tmux ls` to see that we again have one session left.
 How do we get back to it?
 Run `tmux attach` or `tmux attach -t first` (the flag is not needed as by default the recentmost active session is attached to).
 And we are back to the old session!.

 TODO image here